carpentries-incubator/python-text-analysis/_episodes/03-types-conversion.md

 *   Character string (usually called "string", `str`): text.
     *   Written in either single quotes or double quotes (as long as they match).
     *   The quote marks aren't printed when the string is displayed.
+    *   We will focus on strings since they are very important in text analysis.

 ## Use the built-in function `type` to find the type of a value.